wtnm/fform/documentation.md

 In `_custom` schema property, you can add/overwrite any property of any block.
 It supports [the element's props processing](#props-processing).
 It merges with `_presets` refs on field build.
 See [example](https://wtnm.github.io/fform-constructor/index.html#url=examples.json&selector=5) for details.

 Field receives a set of objects (structured as it described above) that is the parts of the elements (`_presets` and `_custom` props define it) that merged then into one object.
-All functions that is found by field's processor in that object binds to field's instance during render.
+All functions that is found by field's handler in that object binds to field's instance during render.
 The exception is the props that have leading `_$` in their names or listed in `_$skipKeys` property.

 ## Form layout
 For the `object` and` array` types, the JSON-schema's property `_layout` defines a layer that can be customized by setting the required props.
 It supports [elements props processing](#props-processing).